Robert Hunter (lyricist): Early life

 Hunter was born Robert Burns on June 23, 1941, in Arroyo Grande, California, near San Luis Obispo.
 He was a great-great-grandson of the Romantic poet Robert Burns, according to Charles Perry.
-Hunter's father was an alcoholic, who deserted the family when Hunter was seven, according to Grateful Dead chronicler Dennis McNally.
+Hunter's father was an alcoholic and deserted the family when Hunter was seven, according to Grateful Dead chronicler Dennis McNally.
 Hunter spent the next few years in foster homes before returning to live with his mother.
 These experiences drove him to seek refuge in books, and he wrote a 50-page fairy tale before he was 11.
 His mother married again, to Norman Hunter, whose last name Robert took.
 The elder Hunter was a publisher, who gave Robert lessons in writing.
 Hunter attended high school in Palo Alto, learning to play several instruments as a teenager.
 His family moved to Connecticut, where he attended the University of Connecticut.
 He played trumpet in a band called the Crescents.
 Hunter left the university after a year, and returned to Palo Alto.
-He enlisted in the National Guard, and spent six months training, before doing a six-month tour of duty.
+He enlisted in the National Guard, and spent six months training, before serving a six-month tour of duty.

 Upon his return to Palo Alto, in 1961 he was introduced to Jerry Garcia by Garcia's then-girlfriend, who had previously been in a relationship with Hunter.
 Garcia was 18 and Hunter 19.
-The duo began to perform together, spending their time in "what passed for Palo Alto's 1961 bohemian community", including a bookstore run by Roy Kepler.
+The duo began to perform together, spending their time in "what passed for Palo Alto's 1961 bohemian community", including Kepler's Books, a bookstore founded by peace activist Roy Kepler.
 They formed a short-lived duo called "Bob and Jerry" that debuted at the graduation ceremony of the Quaker Peninsula School on May 5, 1961.
 According to McNally, the group did not last because of "Hunter's limits as a guitarist and Garcia's ravenous drive to get better," but the two remained friendly.
 Garcia became involved with bluegrass groups in the area such as the Thunder Mountain Tub Thumpers and the Wildwood Boys; Hunter sometimes played the mandolin with these groups, but was more interested in writing.
 By 1962, he had written a book, The Silver Snarling Trumpet, described by McNally as a roman à clef.
 McNally writes that it shows Hunter's "skill at storytelling and his fantastic ear for dialogue".
 Recordings of folk and bluegrass bands that included Hunter and Garcia were later released on two albums – Folk Time (2016) and Before the Dead (2018).

 Sit back picture yourself swooping up a shell of purple with foam crests of crystal drops soft nigh they fall unto the sea of morning creep-very-softly mist ... and then sort of cascade tinkley-bell like (must I take you by the hand, every so slowly type) and then conglomerate suddenly into a peal of silver vibrant uncomprehendingly, blood singingly, joyously resounding bells...
 By my faith if this be insanity, then for the love of God permit me to remain insane.